bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Reconnect the Ethernet cabling and the power cable and power on the unit.

 The LED status light on the unit should blink green for a few minutes and then go solid to indicate the Linux kernel has loaded properly.

-It can take about 3 more minutes for the unit to boot up properly on first boot because it takes extra time to recreate the Data partition and other configuration files.
-After waiting, try to connect to the unit via the Web Management interface.
+It may take about 3 more minutes after this for the system to completely initialize.

 ### Connect to the Web Management Interface
 You can now login to the Seagate Central web management interface where you